mateuszwszola/issue-tracker/backend/README.md

   - submit new tickets
   ...user permissions
 - user
-  - just manage their own profile and wait till manager add them to a project to be able to colaborate
+  - just manage their own profile and wait till a manager add them to a project to be able to collaborate

 API routes authorization will rely on checking if:
   - user is an admin